Should you visit Salvador or Copacabana?

 Here are a few samples of the prices for alcohol and nightlife in Copacabana from other travelers:

-When comparing the travel costs between Salvador and Copacabana, we can see that Copacabana is more expensive.
+When comparing the travel costs between Salvador and Copacabana, we can see that Salvador is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in South America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 Related Articles for Salvador